brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-4.md

 This is where I ran into the toughest "chase scene"[^Chase] of this entire effort.

-[^Chase]: As noted in [Part 1](/posts/2020/04/webmentions-three-ssgs-1): ".&nbsp;.&nbsp;.&nbsp;I found it *really* difficult to follow the logic in certain articles’ related code.
+[^Chase]: As noted in [Part 1](/posts/2020/04/webmentions-three-ssgs-1): ".&nbsp;.&nbsp;.&nbsp;I found it *really* difficult to follow the logic in certain articles' related code.
 I found myself chasing variables, constants, and statements from other files---and sourly muttering things like 'Where'd *that* come from?' and 'What's *that* got to do with what's supposed to be happening here?' and 'Wait a minute; what happened to the step *before* this part?'"

 For several nights, I pored through successful-webmentions-on-Gatsby articles, forum posts, and repos, trying desperately to duplicate how others had done it.
 There were a number of false exits along the way.
 Quite often, I'd achieve display of a *few* webmention elements and think I'd solved the problem, but then quickly discover not only that I couldn't display the *next* few but also that Gatsby didn't even understand what the next few *were*.
 If I saw one Gatsby error message about trying to display items it considered `Undefined`, I saw a million.